Contents

 You can begin by conducting static code analysis to detect insecure data storage.

-Tools like MobSF scans your code for any vulnerabilities, such as unencrypted sensitive data.
+Tools like MobSF scan your code for any vulnerabilities, such as unencrypted sensitive data.
 This helps flag potential issues where data is stored in plaintext.

 For authentication weaknesses, penetration testing is invaluable, as discussed above.